Gurlinkaur23/portfolio/README.md

 ### Footer
 The footer section contains copyright information.

 Thank you for visiting my portfolio!
 Ready to explore?
-Dive into my portfolio and discover more about my coding journey and projects: [Gurlin Kaur's Portfolio](YourPortfolioLinkHere).
+Dive into my portfolio and discover more about my coding journey and projects [here](https://gurlinkaur23.github.io/portfolio/).